dpachec/WM/README.md

 # Demo

-To compute model fits based on time-frequency power data of one example subject, load example_data.dat into matlab and run example_subject_fits.m
+To compute model fits based on time-frequency power data of one example subject, use example_subject_fits.m